misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

       end
     end

 And there you have it!
-Your final `database_spec.rb` should resemble the
+Your final `database_spec.rb` file should resemble the
 following:

 {% codeblock myface/test/integration/default/serverspec/localhost/database_spec.rb lang:ruby %}